Lie coalgebras and rational homotopy theory II: Hopf invariants: Hopf invariants from the bar complex.

 The standard way to use cohomology to define homotopy functionals is to pull back and evaluate.
-This is essentially all we do to define our generalized Hopf invariants, allowing through the definition of $\int_{B(S^{n})}$ for a homology between the cocycle we pull back and one which we already know how to evaluate.
+This is essentially how we define our generalized Hopf invariants, allowing for a homology between the cocycle we pull back and one which we know how to evaluate.

 \begin{definition} Define the Hopf pairing $\langle \;,\; \rangle_{\eta} : H^{n-1}_{B}(X) \times \pi_{n}(X) \to \Z$ by sending $[\gamma] \times [f]$ to $\int_{B(S^{n})} f^{*}(\gamma)$.

 We call $\tau(f^*(\gamma))$ the Hopf cochain (or form) of $\gamma$ pulled back by $f$.
 We name the associated maps $\eta : H^{*-1}_{B}(X) \to {\rm Hom}(\pi_{*}(X), \Z)$ and $\eta^{\dagger} : \pi_{*}(X) \to {\rm Hom}(H^{*-1}_{B}(X), \Z)$.
 We say $\eta(\gamma) \in {\rm Hom}(\pi_{*}(X), \Z)$ is the Hopf invariant associated to $\gamma$. \end{definition}